johnmarion1126/BulletWar/README.md

 # BulletWar

-A bullet hell game inspired by <i>spacewar!</i> Play against your friends and try to outlast them by shooting and dodging bullets.
+A online multiplayer bullet hell game inspired by <i>spacewar!</i> Play against your friends and try to outlast them by shooting and dodging bullets.
 Built with html, css, javascript, and socket.io.
 Hosted on Heroku on https://bulletwar.herokuapp.com/.

 # How To Play